Benit1/Advanced_Programing_EX1/README.md

 so the output will be 1.

-to run the program we need to do this steps: first compile with the "make all" command. after that we need to go inside our shell by doing ./myshell. inside the shell we created we can do our features. to exit the shell we need to write "quit".
+to run the program we need to do this steps: first compile the progrem with the "make all" command.

+after that we need to go inside our shell by doing ./myshell. inside the shell we created we can do our features.

+to exit the shell we need to write "quit".